-For years when a company has more than one CEO, only one CEO's pay will be included to calculate granted pay (generally the CEO who was in the position at or near the end of the fiscal year).
-The base salary for the CEO will be annualized.
-Similarly, with respect to realizable pay, ISS will calculate the realizable amount, as of the end of the measurement period, of the Summary Compensation Table pay reported for the CEO in office on the last day of each fiscal year in the measurement period.
-However, pay for a terminated CEO (including the value of unforfeited awards) will also be included in realizable pay.
+For years when a company has more than one CEO, only one CEO's pay will be included to calculate granted pay (generally the CEO who was in the position at or near the end of the fiscal year) for purposes of the pay-for-performance quantitative screen.
+The base salary for the CEO will be annualized as appropriate.
+(Also see Question 39.)

+With respect to realizable pay, ISS will include both pay packages and calculate the realizable amount, as of the end of the measurement period, of the Summary Compensation Table pay reported for the CEO in office on the last day of each fiscal year in the measurement period.
+Pay for a terminated CEO (including the value of unforfeited awards as if they were paid out on the last day of service or the end of the fiscal year, based on information in disclosures) will also be included in realizable pay.